michauhl/RBPBench/README.md

 ```

 Here we also extend the input regions by 10 nt up- and downstream (`--ext 10`, for different up- and downstream use e.g. `--ext 0,20`) before search.
-Fig. 1 shows the plots generated in this example (found in HTML report file `report.rbpbench_search.html`, additional plots can be
+**Fig. 1** shows the plots generated in this example (found in HTML report file `report.rbpbench_search.html`, additional plots can be
 generated e.g. via `--enable-upset-plot`, `--set-rbp-id`).
-Detailed explanations on plot contents can be found in the HTML file.
+Detailed explanations on plot contents can be found in the generated HTML file.
-Note that apart from HTML reports, RBPBench also outputs various table files (e.g. motif hit regions, region annotations, RBP + motif hit statistics,
+Note that apart from HTML reports, RBPBench also outputs various table files (e.g., motif hit regions, region annotations, RBP + motif hit statistics,
-more details e.g. [here](#hit-statistics-table-files)), which can be later used for comparison or again for motif search.
+more details e.g. [here](#hit-statistics-table-files)), which can later be used for comparing search results or again as input regions for motif search.

 <img src="docs/search.ex1.1.png" width="800" />